 The habitat modification score of 100 (‘very good’) is comprised of an impoundment length score of 100 (‘very good’) indicating that less than 1% of the total length of the waterways with a stream order of 3 or higher was impounded by artificial structures.

 The fish barrier indicator method is still being developed and will be available in future report cards.

-Wetland extent scored 17 (‘very poor’) with 58.8% loss of palustrine (freshwater) wetlands from pre-clear to 2013.
+Wetland extent scored 16 (‘very poor’) with 60.7% loss of palustrine (freshwater) wetlands from pre-clear to 2017.
+An area of 0.6 hectares of palustrine wetlands was lost since 2013.
 These results reflect a high level of historic loss due to development.